Table of Contents

 - This is geared more towards an IR investigation but can still provide plenty of useful data.

 Alternatively, you can customize your recipe on the Target side to cater to your specific needs.
-The above Targets just make life easy for those who want to grab all the above artifacts without having to individually select each Target for each respective artifact.
+The above Targets just make life easy for those who want to grab all the above artifacts without having to select each Target for each respective artifact individually.

 Below are some use cases for KAPE for the everyday law enforcement examiner: